 We connected with a professional landscaper and vegetable farmer to lead this review.Jackie Kearney spends many hours with her hands in the dirt nurturing all things from carrots to flowers to trees.
 Each plant has its own care regimen based on its needs and its environment.
 She's learned how to identify plants that are showing signs of stress when their needs are not being met and subsequently learned how to determine which needs they are lacking.
 This gives her a strong framework to evaluate plants that are meant for life inside the home.
 After spending so many years caring for plants, she knows there are few things that can improve your living environment more than an array of happy, healthy house plants.

 We start our review process with several hours of research, looking at the best and most popular house plants available online.
 After narrowing our selection down to the most promising plants, we bought them and sent them to our lead tester.
 We looked at individual plants, hanging plants, succulents, and variety packs.
 To assess this variety of plants, we developed care plans for each selection and replanted them where we thought their needs would be best met.
-We took care to consider each options' aesthetic potential, how it arrived, its maintenance needs, the abuse it could withstand and how it changed to the point of this review.
-After over a month living with and monitoring these plants, we got to know them very well.
+We took care to consider each plant's aesthetic potential, how it arrived, its maintenance needs, the abuse it could withstand, and how it changed over our review period.
+After over a month of monitoring and caring for these plants, we got to know them very well.

 Analysis and Test Results

-Choosing the right variety of house plant can seem overwhelming, but is also essential to your success in your plant adventure.
-To help you select that perfect plant we scored these options on their aesthetics, state of arrival and shipping, maintenance, hardiness, and growth.
+Choosing the right variety of house plant can seem overwhelming, but it is also essential to your success in your plant adventure.
+To help you select that perfect plant, we scored these options on their aesthetics, state of arrival and shipping, maintenance, hardiness, and growth.

 For this metric, we wanted to consider how this plant would match a variety of home decor.
 This involved assessing how it improves the quality of the space, as well as its footprint.
-To determine how it improved the quality of the space, as all plants do this, we considered the coloration of the plant, as well as its shape and patterns of growth.
+We considered the coloration of the plant, its shape, and growth patterns.
 Does it vine softly over the edge of the container or create a striking vertical statement?
 Does its softness allow it to match multiple types of decors, or conversely is its sharpness better suited for a specific style?
 In considering the footprint, we considered how impactful the house plant would be to the space, with larger footprints having greater weight.
-Similarly, we wanted to consider how the coloration made a statement in the room, if it were more muted tones it would have less weight, but a striking pattern or coloring could have a greater impact.
+Similarly, we wanted to consider how the coloration made a statement in the room.
+More muted tones have less impact, whereas a striking pattern or coloration could have a greater impact.

 The Red Prayer Plant scored top points in this category for its beautiful coloration.
 The red, deep green, and light green leaves are startling, yet the vining and oval shape of the leaves allows this plant to simultaneously blend in with any decor while making a unique statement.
 Similarly, the Crassula Ovata has a beautiful combination of deep purple and green in a simple, versatile rosette pattern.
-The Golden Pothos boasts beautiful deep green variegated leaves and has a cascading growth pattern that could soften the edges of any design of room.
+The Golden Pothos boasts beautiful deep green variegated leaves and has a cascading growth pattern that could soften the edges of any space.
+In the same vein, the Fiddle Leaf Fig has large, glossed, oval leaves that bring life to your home.
 The String of Pearls makes for an appealing option with its draping tendrils that we loved for adding an interesting twist to your space, especially when in a hanging planter.

 State of Arrival and Shipping

 The Plants for Pets Succulent 5-Pack and the Golden Pothos had the highest scores here.
 They arrived without any signs of rough transit, showing healthy roots ready for transport.
 The Succulent 5-Pack had extremely thorough packaging, ensuring no harm would come to the plants.
-The Golden Pothos also had thorough packaging, but really shined for the impressive health of the plant upon arrival, it was hard to tell it even was boxed.
+The Golden Pothos also had thorough packaging but really shined for the impressive health of the plant upon arrival; it was hard to tell it even was boxed.
+We were also impressed by how well the large leaves of the Fiddle Leaf Fig were protected and arrived unscathed.
 On the other hand, the Hirt's Red Prayer Plant was bruised and showing signs of dehydration upon arrival.
 The ZZ Plant also did not score as well in this category, as it arrived growing at a right angle to its grow pot.

-The ZZ Plant and American Plant Exchange Golden Pothos scored highly here.
-The ZZ Plant is able to survive in a wider range of temperatures than any plant in this category as it is hardy to 45 degrees F. Additionally, both of these are drought resistant, but not extremely susceptible to overwatering and root rot.
-On the other end of the spectrum is the Majesty Palm, which is known to be sensitive to humidity, and showed rapid decline as a result of the dry air in the test home.
-The rapid decline indicated that it would not be as resistant to new gardener mistakes as the ZZ Plant or Golden Pothos.
+The ZZ Plant and American Plant Exchange Golden Pothos scored well here.
+The ZZ Plant can survive in a wider range of temperatures than any plant in this category, as it is hardy to 45 degrees F. Additionally, both of these are drought resistant, but not extremely susceptible to overwatering and root rot.
+On the other end of the spectrum are the Hirt's Fiddle Leaf Fig and Majesty Palm.
+The Majesty Palm is known to be sensitive to humidity and showed a rapid decline as a result of the dry air in the test home.

 Most folks enjoy watching their plants grow over time, so we created a metric to encompass this aspect.
-It should be noted there is more variability here, as these were tested in a dry and sunny environment and results might change from home to home.
-The two main points of this metric were the way the plants established themselves after being transplanted and whether they showed any obvious growth over the four-week testing period.
-To determine the later we compared arrival photos to the plants at the time of this review and took detailed notes of the plants in the time in between.
+It should be noted there is more variability here, as these were tested in a dry and sunny environment.
+Results might change from home to home.
+The two main aspects we considered for this metric were how the plants adjusted to their new environment after arriving and re-establishing, and if they showed obvious signs of growth over the 4-week testing period.
+To determine the latter, we compared arrival photos to the plants at the time of this review and took detailed notes of the plants in the time in between.

-After completing thorough research and independent, hands-on testing, we feel confident in our assessment in a wide range of house plant options.
-Combining personal and professional experience, we were able to develop a detailed test plan that assessed every determinant of house plant success.
-After growing attached to our new house plant home additions we truly believe that we have identified the advantages and disadvantages of each product.
-We hope that you may use this review to find guidance and success in your house planting adventure.
+Following thorough and hands-on assessment, combined with our professional experience, we feel confident in this guide to your house planting adventures.
+We used this professional and personal experience to create a detailed test plan that we believe assessed every metric of house planting success in detail.
+After filling every corner of our homes with new green life and growing attached to these little guys, we fully believe that we have identified the advantages and disadvantages of each option.
+We hope you may use this review to find guidance and success in your next house planting adventure.

 — Jackie Kearney